jreisinger/docs/data/notes/Φιλοσοφία/aquinas-summa.md

 logic, i.e., Aristotelian logic, especially the "Three Acts of the Mind", as the medievals labeled them: understanding, judging and reasoning, with their respective logical expressions: terms, propositions, and arguments.

+## On this book

+I noticed a remarkable improvement in my mental sharpness and order after doing long and slow reading of St. Thomas.
+The Master's habits rub off on his apprentices, if they have the good sense to stay close to him.